 - [23] The statement of claim is defective in that the precise words complained of have not been set out.
-In other words, the plaintiff has failed to plead a cause of action against the defendants.
-The amended statement of claim, at paragraph 7 merely reproduces the entire article published without referring to the words of which complaint is made of the respects in which they are alleged to be defamatory.
-The plaintiffs pleadings are fatally flawed. - [24] In DDSA Pharmaceuticals Ltd -v- Times Newspapers Ltd & Another Lord Denning struck out the statement of claim as embarrassing and defective because: - (a) even though the plaintiffs relied on the relevant and ordinary meaning of the words used, it was necessary for the fair conduct of the trial and to enable the defendants to plead that the plaintiffs should set out the meaning or meanings which the words bore since the article was capable of many different meanings; and - (b) the pleading threw on the defendant a long article, some of which was not defamatory of anyone, some of which was defamatory of unnamed chemists and some of which was defamatory of the plaintiffs, but failed to specify those passages alleged to be defamatory of the plaintiffs.
+In other words, the Plaintiff has failed to plead a cause of action against the Defendants.
+The amended statement of claim, at para 7 merely reproduces the entire article published without referring to the words of which complaint is made of the respects in which they are alleged to be defamatory.
+The Plaintiffs pleadings are fatally flawed. - [24] In DDSA Pharmaceuticals Ltd v Times Newspapers Ltd9 Lord Denning 35 struck out the statement of claim as embarrassing and defective because: - (a) even though the Plaintiffs relied on the relevant and ordinary meaning of the words used, it was necessary for the fair conduct of the trial and to enable the Defendants to plead that the Plaintiffs should set out the meaning or meanings which the words bore since the article was capable of many different meanings; and - (b) the pleading threw on the Defendant a long article, some of which was not defamatory of anyone, some of which was defamatory of unnamed chemists and some of which was defamatory of the Plaintiffs, but failed to specify those passages alleged to be defamatory of the Plaintiffs. - 45 [25] Lord Denning at QB 26; All ER 419 of his judgment re-enforced the rule that a Plaintiff must specify the particular parts defamatory of them.
+He found that the Plaintiff who had simply pleaded an entire article was "quite improper to plead in the way it was done".
+The pleading was struck out as embarrassing and defective.